NicholasMason-Apps/cs310-3yp/dev-log.md

 Adapting how you work with game dev code from a more GUI focused system with things like Unity or Unreal to a more programatical system took some time, but thanks to prior experience with Monogame, this was not a big issue, and on top of that apecs is designed to minimise this issue with said systems and functions like `cmap` which allow you to programatically change specific components within the game world

 # Term 1 Week 2

+- Issue arose from the lack of being made aware that rendering in Gloss is done centre of mass, rather than top-left.
+I.e., for a Square of size 10x10, it is rendered such that its center is placed at (0,0), instead of its top-left corner being at (0,0).
+This is different to many systems already out there (e.g. Monogame)